-In conjunction with our audit, it is our responsibility, in accordance with the International Standards on Auditing 720 - Auditor's Responsibility Relating to Other Information, to read the other information and to assess whether based on knowledge gained during our audit, it contains any material inconsistencies with the financial statements or any apparent material misstatement of fact.
-If we conclude that there is a material misstatement of fact in other information, we must report that fact.
+In connection with our audit of the financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the course of the audit, or otherwise appears to be materially misstated.
+If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.